Women's suffrage in the United States: Socio-economic effects

 A paper by John R. Lott and Lawrence W. Kenny, published by the Journal of Political Economy, found that women generally voted along more liberal political philosophies than men.
 The paper concluded that women's voting appeared to be more risk-averse than men and favored candidates or policies that supported wealth transfer, social insurance, progressive taxation, and larger government.

-A 2020 study found that "exposure to suffrage during childhood led to large increases in educational attainment for children from disadvantaged backgrounds, especially blacks and Southern whites.
-We also find that suffrage led to higher earnings alongside education gains, although not for Southern blacks."
+A 2020 study found that "exposure to suffrage during childhood led to large increases in educational attainment for children from disadvantaged backgrounds, especially black people and Southern white people.
+We also find that suffrage led to higher earnings alongside education gains, although not for Southern black people."
 These improvements are largely driven by suffrage-induced growth in education spending.